Board Policies

 Realizing that education, as here defined, is a lifelong process, the School System seeks to orient its graduates toward various types of post-secondary education and further formal training and study of many types; and to provide educational opportunities particularly suited to the needs of adults, both as individuals and as citizens in a democracy.

 The overall education of the students is a product of many groups, individuals, and social institutions as well as the mass media.
-Teachers, school administrators, the Board of Education, churches, community organizations and, perhaps most importantly, the parents influence the child's education.
+Teachers, school administrators, the Board of Education, faith communities, community organizations and, perhaps most importantly, the parents influence the child's education.
 The school has many responsibilities to the community.
 It must educate its students to the fullest extent possible, provide them with marketable skills, intellectual stimulation, and knowledge of our democratic system.
 The school will attempt to recognize and diagnose special talents or learning weaknesses so that it can provide for individual differences.

 The curriculum, instructional program, and special services of the School District should be so planned and implemented in relation to the needs, interests, and talents of the students served as to encourage all to continue through to graduation.
 The program should provide opportunities for future education, employment, and avocations.
 Further the program should develop the social, intellectual, and moral responsibility of each student.
 Equally important is the need to develop physical fitness, good sportsmanship, aesthetic appreciation, and leadership potential.